Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Circuit-level decoding of color code lattice surgery

 There are two goals of the lattice surgery decoding algorithm.
 One is obtaining the correction set $R\subseteq F(\mathcal{L}^m)$ as accurately as possible and the other is obtaining the correct measurement results of $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$.
 Overall, our decoding strategy has three main parts.
 At the beginning, we construct three decoding graphs $\mathcal{G}_{C}$ ($C\in \{RG, RB, GB\}$) with $2d+1$ layers (see Fig.~\ref{fig10}b).
-The edges and their weights in $\mathcal{G}_{C}$ can be obtained by simulating lattice surgery circuits by the automatic procedure in a similar method as it in Sec~\ref{decoding algorithm}.
-In the next step, we input the syndrome changes $\sigma$ and apply the MWPM algorithm.
+The edges and their weights in $\mathcal{G}_{C}$ can be obtained by simulating lattice surgery circuits by the automated procedure in a similar method as it in Sec~\ref{decoding algorithm}.
+Then we input the syndrome changes $\sigma$ and apply the MWPM algorithm.
 Likewise, we map the matching results to 3-D lattice $\mathcal{L}^{ls}_{C}$.
 Lastly, each path is projected on the 2-D merged dual lattice $\mathcal{L}^{m}$.
-There are three types of paths after projection.
-The first is enclosed and the second starts and ends with $v_G$ or $v_B$.
-These two types of paths can divide the lattice into two complementary regions and we select the smaller one as the correction.
-The third type is the path that starts or ends with the vertices in $V_R^m \cup V_R^2$ and not enclosed.
-This results from the indeterminate measurement results in $V_R^m$ and $V_R^2$, which lead to two open boundaries in the time direction.
-As illustrated in Fig.~\ref{fig10}a, we divide lattice $\mathcal{L}^{m}$ into several subareas and find the smaller region separated by the path in each subarea as the correction.
-Note that the syndrome of the error suffusing any subareas is trivial up to the syndrome in $V_R^m \cup V_R^2$.